The Distant Shore

-My soul would cry out from a distant shore where, since the birth of my flesh, he had been marooned.
+My soul cried out from a distant shore where, since the birth of my flesh, it had been marooned.
 Somewhere between the Heavens and where Heavenly shadows fall, there is a place where, for many seasons, my soul did linger.

-But as I perceived it, this is exact to the reality that I came to know: God could see that I was not whole among you.
+God surely saw that I was not whole in spirit.
 He knew that my heart would perish, and I with it, if my soul was to remain so lost.